BenjaminNechicattu/gogenc/CONTRIBUTING.md

 Hello,

 We welcome contributions to gogenc.
 Please consider incorporating any missing features or functions.
+We encourage Hacktoberfest contributions.
 Here are some areas where contributions would be particularly valuable:

 Potential Contribution Areas: